aalmada/aalmada.github.io/_posts/2024-05-03-Unleashing-parallelism.md

 Please note that the method parameters are now of type `Memory<T>` instead of `Span<T>`.
 This change is due to the fact that `Span<T>` is a `ref struct`, meaning it is a value type that can only exist on the stack.
 It cannot be boxed.
 The creation of closures for the actions requires the use of reference types, which `Memory<T>` provides.

 The internal method `ParallelApply()` orchestrates the threading logic.
 It's invoked only if the CPU core count equals or exceeds the minimum thread count and if the span length contains sufficient data to fill the minimum number of threads with the minimum number of elements.
-Otherwise, the single-threaded `For_SIMD()` method is used.
+Otherwise, the single-threaded `TensorPrimitives.Add()` method provided by `System.Numerics.Tensors` is used.

 Internally, `ParallelApply()` leverages `Parallel.Invoke()` to execute actions concurrently.
 It generates a maximum number of actions equal to the CPU core count, slicing the spans so that each action handles a distinct portion.
 However, it may generate fewer actions than cores if there isn't enough data to warrant additional threads.
-Each action then calls the `For_SIMD()` method on its assigned slice.
+Each action then calls the `TensorPrimitives.Add()` method on its assigned slice.

 Our latest implementation fully leverages modern CPU parallelization techniques.
 This integration optimizes performance by employing SIMD operations, threading, and efficient data processing strategies.
 This approach accelerates processing speed and resource use, making it ideal for handling demanding computational tasks.

+> Alternatively, you can use the `TensorOperations.Add()` method from the `NetFabric.Numerics.Tensors` library.
+I am actively enhancing this library to seamlessly integrate multi-threading support, simplifying the utilization of multi-threading for any span operation.

 ## Benchmarks